 According to Apple, 72 million people use Apple Music .
 That may be a lot less than the 130 million subscribers on Spotify Premium, but considering how fierce the competition is for music streaming services, that's impressive.

 While Apple Music has slowly been converting music aficionados to its service through a wide library and intelligent playlists, it will soon offer Spatial Audio with support for Dolby Atmos, as well as the ability to listen to over 75 million tracks in Lossless Audio to all subscribers at no extra cost.

 To get started, you simply pay Apple $9.99/£9.99 per month and you can stream as much music as you like, as many times as you like, on as many devices as you like.
-You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, or Apple Watch and Apple's HomePod speaker.
+You can do this from inside the stock Music app on your iPhone, iPad, iPod touch, or Apple Watch and Apple's HomePod and HomePod Mini speakers.

-Even Android users can use the service, which might come as a surprise when Apple likes to wall-off its hardware and services.
-And in the name of spreading the Apple love, its music service is even supported on Amazon Echo speakers, which rolled out in the US and the UK earlier this year.
+Even Android users can use the service, which might come as a surprise when Apple likes to wall-off its hardware and services – and in the name of spreading the Apple love, its music service is even supported on Amazon Echo speakers.

 The basics of Apple Music